aki237/pin/Readme.md

 This is a hobby project.
 I'm neither a security expert or a network expert.
  * Google and SO said me salsa20 is good enough for daily use and easy on CPU.
+ * Had to add a MAC for the data sent.
+So used ChaCha20 (salsa20 family) + Poly1305 combination.
  * Found snappy to be really fast in my experience
    + Comparing with lzo, zlib, zstd, gzip etc.,
    + But...
 Man!! that chokes CPU for heavy loads...